 What does this funding get me?

-$5 billion will be available to develop and implement ambitious plans for reducing greenhouse gas emissions and other harmful air pollution.
+$5 billion was available to develop and implement ambitious plans for reducing greenhouse gas emissions and other harmful air pollution: $250 million for noncompetitive planning grants and approximately $4.6 billion for competitive implementation grants.

 Am I eligible?